danielrrv/teriyaki/README.md

 func determinePostalCode address as String, country as String returns Number, Boolean do
 	being postalCode of postalCodes do
-		being address in code address do
+		being address in postalCode address do
 			return code in postalCode
 		being otherwise country in postalCode country do return code in postalCode